Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, despair, decline, cave, you name it.

 It always is.

-The telephone number if you want to be on the program is 800-282-2882.
+The telephone number, if you want to be on the program, is 800-282-2882.

-On the program we we often chronicle things that could be defined as unpleasant, not good, bad, what have you.
+My folks, even though out of necessity, on the program, we often chronicle things that could be defined as unpleasant, not good, bad, what have you.

-Some people are out saying this is the equivalent of our cyber Pearl Harbor.
+Some people are out saying this is the equivalent of our cyber Pearl Harbor, and that we've lost the first cyber attack, major cyber attack launched against us.

-And uh if you take the time to get immersed in this stuff, like I got a note from a friend the other night.
+And if you take the time to get immersed in this stuff, like I got a note from a friend the other night.

-I don't know how I can I don't know how I can get up the next day.
+I don't know how I can, I don't know how I can get up the next day.

 But it isn't, folks.

-And there are a lot of people doing a lot of things, some in some cases the most they can do to try to reverse this and stop this in in the best ways they know how.
+In some cases, the most they can do to try to reverse this and stop this in the best ways they know how.

 And I must throw myself into that category.

-The Rush Revere book series is an effort to reach young people before their their minds get corrupted by other people at other places, to teach them in a fun way, taking them to the events, made this country possible, American history.
+The Rush Revere book series is an effort to reach young people before their minds get corrupted by other people at other places.

-And it's three books so far, more on the way, time travel adventures with exceptional Americans, and we are building a an entire mission-based movement here, and it is really beginning to take off.
+And we are building an entire mission-based movement here, and it is really beginning to take off.

 And one of the things that we are featuring here is day-to-day interactivity with the readers of these books.